Browse Submitted Names

 From Japanese 大海 (oumi) meaning "sea; ocean".

-Derived from the Mongolian оюун (oyuun) meaning "wisdom, intelligence, cleverness" or "mind" in Mongolian and далай (dalai) meaning "sea".
+From Mongolian оюун (oyuun) meaning "wisdom, intellect" or "mind, spirit" in Mongolian and далай (dalai) meaning "sea, ocean".

 Palulop m Polynesian Mythology